ovh/docs/pages/account/customer/ovhcloud-account-login/guide.en-gb.md

 You can contact the OVHcloud Customer Service (dial 00333 370 0425) so that this backup address becomes the primary email address.

-Once this action has been completed, please [enter a **new** backup email address](https://docs.ovh.com/gb/en/customer/all-about-your-username/#backup-email) in your account.
+Once this action has been completed, please [enter a **new** backup email address](https://docs.ovh.com/gb/en/customer/all-about-your-username/#backup-email) in your account settings.

 #### If you have not entered a backup email address, or it is also invalid